-- 14.1.1 Every Shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a Shareholder wishes to redeem will mean that the Shareholder will hold shares with a value less than the required minimum holding, in which case the Shareholder may be required to redeem his entire holding. - 14.1.2 Requests to redeem Shares may be made in writing to the ACD's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
-The ACD may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0141 222 1150 or by fax.
-The ACD may accept requests to sell or transfer Shares by electronic communication.
-Electronic communication does not include email.
-Documents the seller will receive.
+- 15.1.1 Every Shareholder in a particular Sub-Fund has the right to require that Sub-Fund to redeem his shares on any Dealing Day unless the value of shares which a Shareholder wishes to redeem will mean that the Shareholder will hold shares with a value less than the required minimum holding of the relevant Sub-Fund, in which case the Shareholder may be required to redeem his entire holding. - 15.1.2 Notwithstanding paragraph 15.1.1, if the ACD gives shareholders 60 days' notice of the fact that the Company is to invest in immovable property, and the Company subsequently invests substantially in immovable property, the ACD reserves the right to limit the redemption of any shares in circumstances where liquidity within the Company is deemed to be detrimental to the Company's performance.
+Where such limited redemption arrangements apply, the ACD must nevertheless ensure that redemptions of shares occur at least once in every six months. - 15.1.3 Requests to redeem shares may be made in writing to the ACD's Transfer Agency team at the address set out in Appendix 6.
+The ACD may also, at its discretion and by prior agreement accept instructions to redeem shares from FCA regulated entities to the ACD by telephone on 0141 222 1150 or by fax.
 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+The ACD will not accept authority to effect transfer of title to shares by means of electronic communication.